AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

 +------------+-----------------------------+-----------------------------+

 We could rewrite our previous example and replace dynamic predicates by type invariants.
-This would be the outcome:
+It would look like this:

 .. code:: ada
     :class: ada-run-expect-failure